 Historically, the Workshop in Analysis and Probability grew out of the Workshop in Banach Space Theory at Texas A&M in the late 1980s.
 The original emphasis on the geometry of Banach spaces has greatly expanded to include convex geometry, metric geometry, descriptive set theory, ergodic theory, von Neumann algebras, C*-algebras, operator spaces, operator theory, nonlinear functional analysis, stochastic processes, wavelets, harmonic analysis, complex analysis, and geometric group theory.
 One of the main goals has been to break down barriers between different areas of analysis and to bridge to other disciplines like geometry and theoretical computer science.

-The National Science Foundation has helped to fund the Workshop since the beginning, in particular through a number of grants spanning the 00s and most of the 90s with William Johnson, David Larson, Gilles Pisier, and Joel Zinn as PIs.
+The National Science Foundation has helped to fund the Workshop since the beginning, in particular through grants spanning the 00s and most of the 90s with William Johnson, David Larson, Gilles Pisier, and Joel Zinn as PIs and grants in the 10s with William Johnson, David Kerr, and Gilles Pisier as PIs.